LucidtechAI/las-docs/introduction/logs.md

 #*Logs*

-- Why did the *execution* of my docker *transition* fail?
+- Why did the execution of my *docker transition* fail?

-All docker *transitions* that are executed will be provided with a `logId` that contains the logs from the *execution* of the docker image that corresponds to that *transition*.
+All executed docker *transitions* will be provided with a `logId` which references the log that was generated from the execution of that *transition*.
+The logs provide all relevant details about the execution, including any error messages received.
 This can be very useful when debugging if something went wrong.

+(TTNote: I hope I maintained the correct the intent here with this rephrasing.)

-Using the CLI the logs can be printet in a readable format by using `get`;
+Using the CLI, the logs can be printed in a readable format by using `get`:

+(TTNote: Is this command for printing or only displaying?)

 ```commandline
 >> las logs get las:log:<hex-uuid> --pretty
 ```